Removing One-Day Charges

 Creating a Reactivation change order to take effect on the same day as a Suspend change order results in the full charge amount returning to the Ready state.

-To remove a one-day charge for a single suspended day caused when you reactivate a subscription line:
+To remove a one-day charge for a single suspended day caused by reactivating a subscription line:

 2. On the Reactivate change order, set the Effective Date to 3/1/2021.

-3. For the line item you want to suspend, check the Apply box.
+3. For the line item you want to suspend, check the Apply preference.

 4. Click Save.

-This completely cancels out the suspension, allowing for the full charge amount to be billed.
-Suspend and reactivation change orders are still restricted to one change order of the same type per day for a subscription line.
-Therefore, you can't create a second suspend or reactivate change order for the same day.
+This cancels the suspension, making the full charge amount billable again.
+You can only create one suspend or reactivation change order per day for a subscription line.
+You can't create a second suspend or reactivate change order for the same day.

 Related Topics